openscope/openscope/documentation/development-processes-checklists.md

     - If master contains no un-merged hotfixes, git should reply `Already up-to-date.`.
     - If master contains un-merged hotfixes, git will merge the changes (by FF if possible).
 1. If changes _were_ merged, push to origin.
+1. Delete _previous_ release branch, and leave only the _latest_ release branch.

 _Any feature/bugfix/hotfix branch may be merged (to the appropriate branches) during this phase._